 My recent research has combined theoretical interests in the sociology of families, relationships and personal life with developing sensory (visual and audial) and artistic quallitative research methods (Young People Creating Belonging: sights, sounds and sights ESRC RES-061-25-0501).
 This project explored how looked after young people create (non) belonging (whether positive, negative or ambivalent) in new placements.
-Analysis and data produced during this project (including participants' photos, drawings, music and a video on the difficulties of 'transition' from successful care arrangements to isolating, ill-repaired flats) may be found at: http://www.researchunbound.org.uk/young-people-creating-belonging Much of my other research work has focused on parental substance misuse, while my PhD (2003, University of Edinburgh) explored the HIV-positive mothers' experience of managing everyday living.
+Analysis and data produced during this project (including participants' photos, drawings, music and a video on the difficulties of 'transition' from successful care arrangements to isolating, ill-repaired flats) may be found at: http://www.researchunbound.org.uk/young-people-creating-belongingThis work has led to developing interests in the use of arts-based methods with marginalised young people and in the ethical and affective communication and representation of research findings.
+Much of my other research work has focused on parental substance misuse, while my PhD (2003, University of Edinburgh) explored the HIV-positive mothers' experience of managing everyday living.

-I am a member of the Centre for Gender and Feminist Studies at the University of Stirling and also affiliated to the Centre for Research onFamilies and Relationships (CRFR).
+I am RPG Tutor for PhD students in the Child Welfare and Protection group and am the current Sociology Pathway lead for the Scottish ESRC Doctoral Training Programme.
+I have been involved in the University’s policy around Preventing and Tacking Sexual Violence and Misconduct.I am a member of the Centre for Gender and Feminist Studies at the University of Stirling and an affiliate director of the Centre for Research onFamilies and Relationships (CRFR).
 I am also a qualified non-practising solicitor (England and Wales) with experience of criminal, family, social assistance and medical law.